Acevatex/Crypto-Mod-1.20/README.md

 5. **Upgrade and Expand:** Use your earnings to upgrade your mining operation, expand your crypto empire, or purchase valuable items.

-## Contributing

-Contributions are welcome!
-If you have any ideas, bug fixes, or enhancements, feel free to submit a pull request on [GitHub](https://github.com/username/repo).

 ## Support

-If you encounter any issues or have questions about the mod, please visit our [Discord server](https://discord.gg/minecraftcrypto) for assistance.
+If you encounter any issues or have questions about the mod, please visit our [Discord server](https://discord.gg/bC3vHTD6QC) for assistance.

 ## License